US flag U.S. History See also:

 Cold War: A Brief History - Explores the major events of this period, including the development of the hydrogen bomb, the nuclear arms race, détente, nuclear proliferation, and the nuclear world after the end of the Cold War (part of Atomic Archive; site includes advertisements).
 See also Atomic Archive & related links, above, and Cuban Missile Crisis, below.

-Conscientious Objectors: Civilian Public Service - This site tells the story of nearly 12,000 conscientious objectors (citizens who resist compulsory military service for religious or ethical reasons) who chose Civilian Public Service rather than military service in World War II.
+Conscientious Objectors: Civilian Public Service [NOTE: Website is scheduled for decommissioning in early 2025] - This site tells the story of nearly 12,000 conscientious objectors (citizens who resist compulsory military service for religious or ethical reasons) who chose Civilian Public Service rather than military service in World War II.
 Also includes background on conscientious objectors in earlier wars.
 (Mennonite Central Committee et al.)

 Conversations with America AUDIO - 'Man-on-the-street' interviews recorded by Studs Terkel over several decades, covering the Great Depression, World War II, race relations, and more.
 Choose a section, then scroll down to get to the recordings.
 High school and up.
 (2002, Chicago Historical Society et al.)